floooz/MCStatsCompiler-autoupload/README.md

 ### Frequent problems
 1. This script uses local paths, so make sure that you are executing the Python script from the folder!
 If you get errors related json files, it's probably that the script couldn't find it.
-2. The Cobblemon leaderboard feature only produces the XLSX table.
-To display an image in-game, you still need to convert the table to an image and then upload it somewhere.
-Feel free to contact me if you need help or tips with that.
+2. This script is not automatic; you need to run it every hour or minute for it to work.
+But you can use Windows Task Manager to have it run automatically.